danpops/dans-website/README.md

 - `/src`: Source code of the application.

   - `/cms`: Location for Sanity CMS query, client, and schema files.

+    - `/client.js`: Sanity configuration for making queries to content.
+    - `/queries.js`: Queries for different page content.
+    - `/schemas`: Page content schemas to set up the CMS.

   - `/components`: Reusable React components.
   - `/containers`: Dedicated JSX containers for organizing and assembling components into coherent pages.
 The containers serve as structured compositions of components, facilitating the creation of specific pages.
   - `/hooks`: Custom React hooks used within the applicaiton.